What to expect while recovering from COVID-19

 There truly is no place like home, especially when you aren’t feeling your best.
 However, while you recover, it is important take steps to prevent the spread of this highly contagious virus to others, especially if you live with others in the same household.

-Home alone and sick?
+Home alone and sick with COVID-19?

 As you can imagine, being sick and home alone can lead to loneliness, depression or anxiety.
 It is important to address not only your immediate physical needs, but also to keep a good outlook on spiritual and emotional needs as well for optimal recovery.